husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 ![image](/assets/img/husarnet/platform_2.png)

 You must choose which device will be ROS_MASTER.
-In my network it will be laptop with ubuntu image runing on Virtual Machine.
+In my network it will be laptop with ubuntu image running on Virtual Machine.

 On start we have to program our CORE2-ROS with this code: